apache/activemq-artemis/docs/user-manual/en/examples.md

 -------------

-The `message-group2` example shows you how to configure and use message groups with Apache ActiveMQ via a connection factory.
+The `message-group2` example shows you how to configure and use message groups with Apache ActiveMQ Artemis via a connection factory.

 Message Priority
 ----------------